-TP is True Positive, FP is False Positive, and FN is False Negtive.
-F1 considers both precision and recall, and calculates the harmonic average recall of precision and recall.F1 scores range from 0 to 1.The larger the F1 score, the better the model performance.
+Where TP is True Positive, FP is False Positive, and FN is False Negtive, respectively.
+F1 considers both precision and recall, and calculates the harmonic average recall of precision and recall.F1 scores range from 0 to 1.The larger the F1 score, the better the model’s performance.

-Many previous classification studies have used precision as the primary performance measure, which can be problematic.
-Precision may be valid if different result categories have about the same number of observations.
+Many previous classification studies have used precision as the primary performance measure, which may be valid when different result categories have about the same number of observations.
 However, metallographic data sets often have highly unbalanced distribution characteristics.
-In this study, another intuitive and informative metric, the IOU(18), was introduced and adopted.
-As shown in figure 2, an IOU is defined as the area of the intersection (the green area) divided by the area of the union (the red area).The intersection represents the ground truth value and the area covered by the prediction, and the union represents the ground truth value or the area covered by the prediction.
+In this study, another intuitive and informative metric, the IOU[18], was introduced and adopted.
+As shown in figure 3, an IOU is defined as the area of the intersection (the green area) divided by the area of the union (the red area).The intersection represents the ground truth value and the area covered by the prediction, and the union represents the ground truth value or the area covered by the prediction.
 If the prediction fits the facts perfectly, the corresponding IOU is 100%.